scinote-eln/scinote-web/README.md

 ## License

-sciNote is developed and maintained by BioSistemika USA, LLC, under [Mozilla Public License Version 2.0](LICENSE.txt).
+SciNote is developed and maintained by BioSistemika USA, LLC, under [Mozilla Public License Version 2.0](LICENSE.txt).

 See [LICENSE-3RD-PARTY.txt](LICENSE-3RD-PARTY.txt) for licenses of included third-party libraries.